KhronosGroup/ANARI-SDK/cts/README.md

 .\cts.py create_report helide
 ```

 Not all C++ exceptions from ANARI devices can be caught.
-If possible the exception will be printed on the console and the task resumes (e.g. with the next test) if possible.
+If possible, the exception will be printed to the console and the task will resume (e.g. continuing with the next test).
 If the CTS crashes, have a look at the `ANARI.log` file.
 It contains all ANARI logger information and might reveal the reason of a crash or unexpected behavior.

 ## Building
 To build the CTS, CMake and a C++17 compiler is required.
 The project was tested with the MSVC compiler.\